shibhansh/loss-of-plasticity/lop/permuted_mnist/README.md

 ```

 The command above will generate the plot on the left below.
-I have found the variance among individual runs to be surprisingly small.
+The variance among individual runs is surprisingly small.
 Just one run can be used for quick prototyping.

 ![](plots/mnist_accuracy.png "BP on Online Permuted MNIST")